sdrap/sdrap.github.io/_articles/vector-duality-via-conditional-extension-of-dual-pairs.md

 ---
 layout: page
-title: Vector Duality via Conditional Extension of Dual Pairs
+title: A Fenchel-Moreau Theorem for L0-Valued Functions
 ---
-{% assign publications = site.data.publications | where: "title","Vector Duality via Conditional Extension of Dual Pairs" %}
+{% assign publications = site.data.publications | where: "title","A Fenchel-Moreau Theorem for L0-Valued Functions" %}

 {% for publication in publications %}
 Authors